excamera/mu/src/lambdaize/README_xc-enc.md

          (hint: you can generate new keys with <mu>/bin/genkeys.sh) (hint: you can use CA_CERT, SRV_CERT, SRV_KEY envvars instead)

-Let's launch the orchestration server on the EC2 instance:
+Let's launch the traversal server on the EC2 instance:

     cd /tmp/mu_example
     ./mu/src/lambdaize/lambda_state_server.py \